intropian/tr3butor/README.md

 # Welcome to tr3butor

-tr3butor is the launchpad and go to platform for pioneering web3 talent to connect with the world's most exciting DAOs to shape the next stage in the evolution of the of the world wide web.
+tr3butor is the go to platform for pioneering web3 talent to connect with the world's most exciting DAOs to shape the next stage in the evolution of the of the world wide web.

 ## The Mission